Many parents find themselves adding to their debts over the summer so they can arrange childcare or summer activities

-One employee of the expert debt advice company said, “the cost of monthly activities are very expensive and having 3 kids means we have to book a holiday a year in advance so we can pay it up.”
+One employee of the expert debt advice company said, “the cost of monthly activities are very expensive and having 3 kids means we have to book a holiday a year in advance so that we can pay it up.”

 Not everyone is in the position where they have family members who can help out and what happens if they are a single parent?

 “I had to save up all my holidays throughout the year and use them during the summer holidays so I had to pay for less childcare.
-It was very difficult and it meant I didn’t really ever have any time off from work when I could relax.”
+It was very difficult and it meant I didn’t really ever have any time off from work where I could relax.”

 Try the Trust Deed Wizard to see how a Scottish Trust Deed could help you reduce the amount of debt you have, enabling you to pay for childcare costs and avoid getting into more financial difficulties.